AqwamCreates/DataPredict/docs/index.md

 # Welcome to Aqwam's DataPredict Library!

 By using or possesing any copies of this library, you agree to our [Terms and Conditions](TermsAndConditions.md).
 In other words, attribution is required when using this library.
-There are also some important stuff as well.
+Also, a separate agreement is needed for commercial use.

 ![DataPredictIconSmall](https://user-images.githubusercontent.com/67371914/223632639-dea075fe-9dce-430c-af82-2fb0fbeb43d3.png)